 Healthcare and financials are the largest, with weightings of 22% and 20% respectively.
 The next highest is tech, coming in at 17%.
 This fund also ignores some sectors such utilities and real estate entirely.

 Although it has the lowest dividend yield, it pays the highest annual dividend, which is projected to be $5.20 this year.
 It also has the advantage of offering by far the lowest expense ratio of the group.
 Just like any fund, this one has advantages and disadvantages, but its high dividends, low expense ratio and long history make it a solid choice for a monthly dividend ETF.

 ETFs that pay monthly dividends are a great way to pay living expenses.
 The recurring income can help provide some peace of mind.

 As mentioned, you can also set up a similar portfolio by manually buying stocks, like these top monthly dividend stocks.
-Although the timing of income can be all over the place if buying a few of them individually.
+However, the timing of income can be all over the place when buying them individually.
 Also, there’s not as much diversification benefit.

-Although either path you choose can still be rewarding.
+Either path you choose can still be rewarding.
 It just comes down to personal preference.
-And generating higher income from investing is a goal many people can obtain.
+And generating higher income from investing is a goal many people can meet.
 In the words of dividend expert Marc Lichtenfeld…

 There are lots of ways to invest your hard-earned money.
 But you’ll soon see why investing in dividend stocks is a conservative way to generate significant amounts of wealth and income.
 This isn’t theory.
 It’s been proven over decades of market history.

-Investing in dividend-paying companies is a powerful strategy (check out our free dividend calculator).
-And thanks to lower barriers of entry to the stock market, anyone can get a piece of the action.
+Investing in dividend-paying companies and funds is a powerful strategy (check out our free dividend calculator).
+And with lower barriers of entry to the stock market, anyone can get a piece of the action.
 Technology has helped lower trading costs, as well as certain fees associated with these funds.
-So you can get started with even a small amount of savings.
+So you can get started even with a small amount of savings.